 Public interest entities (PIEs) are those with traded securities, credit institutions, insurance institutions and any others designated as such by a Member State.
-This is largely consistent with the definition of PIEs in the new 2014 Statutory Audit Directive, but, as the 2014 Statutory Audit Directive is not bound by the list of entities in the 2013 Accounting Directive, its scope is wider (i.e. partnerships can be defined as a PIE under the Statutory Audit Directive).
-For more information on the 2014 Statutory Audit Directive and Regulation, please see the FEE Factsheet4.
+This is understood to be consistent with the definition of PIEs in the new Statutory Audit Directive following the provisional agreement in trilogue on the reform of the audit sector of 17 December 2013.